|Help / Frequently Asked Questions|

 I read Bruce Schneier's review that said TrackMeNot doesn't work; is he right?No. First, his comments targetted the initial alpha release of TMN which is significantly different from the current version.
 Second, he misconstrues the goals of TMN.

-I would love to use TrackMeNot; why doesn't it work with browsers other than Firefox?Our resources are limited but we would be happy to collaborate with others who would like to develop TMN for other browsers.
+I would love to use TrackMeNot; why doesn't it work with browser X?As an open-source, academic research project, our resources are limited.
+However we would be happy to collaborate with those interested in developing TMN for other browsers.

 There are several projects that claim to protect privacy in web search (e.g., Tor, Anonymizer, etc.) Which is most effective?
 Should I use TMN instead of these others?The use of TMN does not preclude the use of any of these other technologies and the highest degree of protection will likely be obtained with some combination of approaches; i.e., Tor, TMN and manual cookie-management.